vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Design Bug fix ][ Icon ] Lowered the priority of the Icon block's color setting to ensure .has-vk-color-primary-color is applied correctly.
 [ Bug fix ][ Breadcrumb (Pro) ] Fixed an issue where the separator setting in the Breadcrumb block was not being loaded correctly (now loaded from view.js).
 [ Add function ][ Core Table ] Add scroll hint for horizontal scrolling.